ReactiumCore/Reactium/docs/override-extend-core.md

 The file will also be used in constructing a webpack defines plugin values as well.

-Theoretically, your SSR and FE code could make refer to values specified here.
+Theoretically, your SSR and FE code could make reference to values specified here.

 Contrived `src/app/server/defines.js`: